 - Moving racial justice from an “issue area” into a centralized strategy and approach to all of your organization’s work

-- Strengthening anti-racist culture in your organization by aligning your internal policies, practices with your mission and external work
+- Strengthening anti-racist culture in your organization by aligning your internal policies and practices with your mission and external work

 - Centralizing anti-racism in your campaigns, communications, and membership work

-- Moving from a diversity-based approach to an racial justice approach, and having a more historically grounded & systemic analysis of current issues
+- Moving from a diversity-based approach to a racial justice approach, and having a more historically grounded & systemic analysis of current issues

 - Supporting and building the leadership of people of color in your staff, board and/or membership without being tokenizing